Digaly Sanitation Project – Senegal

 Each institution will also install a Tippy Tap, which is a device made for washing hands.
 This will be built by a blacksmith in Diagaly and be showcased at these 3 visible locations to encourage washing hands and the spread of the technology.

-In the month prior to and following building these facilities, Peace Corps Health Volunteers from the region will help put on trainings that sensitize the community to the issue of open defecation and train each institution on proper maintenance for the latrines.
+In the month prior to and following building these facilities, Peace Corps Health Volunteers from the region will help put on training that sensitizes the community to the issue of open defecation and train each institution on proper maintenance for the latrines.

 560 people will benefit from the project.